mnsosa/SeizurePrediction/README.md

 │   ├───📄 visualizer.py
 │   ├───📄 config.py
 │   └───📄 setup.py
+├───📄 .gitignore
+├───📄 README-sp.md
+├───📄 README.md
 ├───📄 Makefile
-├───📄 README.md
+├───📄 requirements.txt
-└───📄 requirements.txt
+└───📄 LICENSE.txt
 </pre>

 In the `src` folder, we have the source code of the project.
-In the `notebooks` folder, we have the different jupyter notebooks that we have used to explore data and to think some processes. `In sz_utils` the are importat python files.
+In the `notebooks` folder, we have the different jupyter notebooks that we have used to explore data and to think some processes.
+In `sz_utils` the are importat python files.
 In the `preprocess` file, we have the code that we have used to preprocess the data. `data_handler` is the module we made and use to manage the CHB data.
 The `Makefile` is used to automate the execution of the different scripts.
 The `config.py` file contains the configuration of the project, such as the paths to the data, the paths to the models, etc. The `requirements.txt` file contains the dependencies of the project.
 Finally, the `visualizer.py` file contains the code to visualize the results of the experiments.
 In the `demos` folder, we have some scripts to show how to use the different modules of the project.